 sex-linked c.
 A trait controlled by genes on the sex chromosomes.
 The X and Y chromosomes determine sex but also carry genes unrelated to sex.
 SYN: sex-linked gene.

 (kăr′ăk-tĕr-īz″) To mark, identify, or describe the attributes of something.
-This helps to distinguish an individual or material from other examples of similar ...
+This helps to distinguish an ...